-PORTE is a 4-bit wide, bidirectional port.
+PORTE is an 8-bit wide, bidirectional port.
 The corresponding data direction register is TRISE.
 Setting a TRISE bit (= 1) will make the corresponding PORTE pin an input (i.e., put the corresponding output driver in a High-Impedance mode).
 Clearing a TRISE bit (= 0) will make the corresponding PORTE pin an output (i.e., enable the output driver and put the contents of the output latch on the selected pin).
-The exception is RE3, which is input only and its TRIS bit will always read as '1'.
 Example 12-1 shows how to initialize an I/O port.

-Reading the PORTE register (Register 12-18) reads the status of the pins, whereas writing to it will write to the PORT latch.
+Reading the PORTE register (Register 12-16) reads the status of the pins, whereas writing to it will write to the PORT latch.
 All write operations are read-modify-write operations.
 Therefore, a write to a port implies that the port pins are read, this value is modified and then written to the PORT data latch (LATE).
-RE3 reads '0' when MCLRE = 1.